 AUSTIN FILM FESTIVAL STAFF

 Barbara Morgan co-founded Austin Film Festival in 1993 and has served as the sole Executive Director since 1999.
-As a filmmaker, Morgan developed and produced the film NATURAL SELECTION, which has been on Showtime and the Sci-fi channel, and was released internationally, and co-produced the feature documentary ANTONE’S: HOME OF THE BLUES, released internationally as well.
-Most recently, Morgan produced the documentary feature, PORTRAIT OF WALLY, now screening in selected theatres throughout the country, and the narrative feature SPRING EDDY, soon to be relased.
+As a filmmaker, Morgan developed and produced the film NATURAL SELECTION, which has aired on Showtime, the Sci-fi channel, and was released internationally.
+Morgan also co-produced the feature documentary ANTONE’S: HOME OF THE BLUES, which as also released internationally.
+Most recently, Morgan produced the documentary feature, PORTRAIT OF WALLY, now screening in selected theatres throughout the country, and the narrative feature SPRING EDDY, soon to be released.
 She developed and produces the TV series “On Story: Presented by Austin Film Festival”, currently airing on Austin’s KLRU and other PBS stations across the country.
 In 2010, Morgan produced a reading of Bud Shrake’s play “A Friend of Carlos Monson” with director Jeff Nichols.
+In 2013 Morgan co-edited “On Story: Screenwriters and Their Craft”, which was published by UT Press.
 Morgan serves on the Board of Directors for a number of organizations, including International Film Festival Summit and The Wittliff Collections at Texas State University.

 Matt attended the University of Texas at Austin and received a Bachelor of Science in Radio/TV/Film in 2005.
 During his time there, he served as the Co-Director for the University Filmmakers’ Alliance Film Conference and first worked for Austin Film Festival as an intern for the Screenplay Competition Department.
 After his internship, Matt continued working for AFF by helping evaluate First Round scripts as a reader for the Screenplay Competition and eventually was hired as the organization’s Office Manager.
 After two years in that position, he assumed the role of Screenplay Competition Director, where he helped facilitate over 4400 screenplay entries in 2010.
 This is his second year as the Director of the Competition.
 Matt has also written several short and feature screenplays and a stage play that was performed at FronteraFest in Austin.

-Erin Hallagan is the Conference Director for the Austin Film Festival.
-She oversees all programming of the Conference, including guest speakers, honorees, panels, and workshops, as well as planning the year-round Conversations in Film series.
-She originally joined AFF as their Film Programmer, stepping in as Conference Director in the summer of 2012.
-Hailing from the East Coast, she studied Film, Theatre and Media Arts at Temple University where she graduated with honors.
+Erin Hallagan is the Creative Director for the Austin Film Festival where she oversees both the Film and Conference planning.
+She originally joined AFF as their Film Competition Programmer, stepping in as Conference Director in the summer of 2012.
+In addition to orchestrating the annual Screenwriters Conference and the year-round On Story®: Conversations in Film series, she works in tandem with the film team to plan, promote, and implement the film program.
+Hailing from the East Coast, she studied Film and Theatre at Temple University, focusing on writing, directing, and editing.
 Prior to moving to Austin, Erin taught screenwriting courses at the Graduate School of Washington, DC, while also managing the programs and riding school at a high-volume equestrian center.
-In her free time, she enjoys cooking, yoga, theatre, live music and dabbling in graphic design.
+Erin currently serves as an Associate Producer for Austin Film Festival’s television show, On Story.

 Sonia Onescu first joined the AFF team in 2011 interning under the Executive Director.
 She earned a B.A in Electronic Media from Texas State University.
 During her time at Texas State, Sonia served as Assistant News Director of the college radio station KTSW 89.9, winning several awards for radio documentaries she wrote, produced and edited.
 Sonia returned to AFF in 2012 to manage several different projects including the ON STORY show and book series.
 Sonia also oversees all of the AFF archives and is currently working to transfer and store nearly 20 years of material.
 Originally from Madrid, Spain, Sonia coincidentally moved to Austin the same year of AFF’s inception-something she believes was meant to be.
 Besides multi-tasking on a daily basis, Sonia enjoys live music, photography, reading, and spending time outdoors.